Wreck and salvage laws, the role of the Receiver of the Wreck, wreck owners and salvors and how to report wreck material.

 Protection of Wrecks Act 1973

 Section 1 of the Protection of Wrecks Act 1973 is designed to protect wrecks which are of historic, archaeological or artistic importance.
-This is administered by National Heritage organisations on behalf of the Department for Culture, Media and Sport (DCMS).
+This is administered by Historic England in England, Cadw in Wales and the Department for Agriculture, Environment and Rural Affairs in Northern Ireland on behalf of the Department for Culture, Media and Sport.

 When a wreck is protected under this legislation, there is a protected area around the designated site and diving is prohibited unless an appropriate licence has been issued by the relevant National Heritage Agency.